canonical/maas/docs/maascli.rst

+.. _cli:

 ----------------------
 Command Line Interface
 ----------------------

 As well as the web interface, many tasks can be performed by accessing the MAAS API directly through the `maas` command.
-This section details how to login with this tool and perform some common operations.
+This section details how to log in with this tool and perform some common operations.